jchowlabs/jchowlabs.github.io/README.md

 # Academic Pages

-See more info at https://academicpages.github.io.
+This website was built using Academic Pages: https://academicpages.github.io.